Construction and application of an algebraic dual basis and the Fine-Scale Greens' Function for computing projections and reconstructing unresolved scales: Computing the Fine-Scale Greens' function for 2D problems

 As for the 1D case, we use the fact that $\left(-\Delta^{-1}_h \widetilde{\boldsymbol{\psi}}^{(0)}, \widetilde{\boldsymbol{\psi}}^{(0)}\right)_{H^1_0(\Omega)}=\delta_{i,j}$ which gives

 Subsequently we define our 2D $H_0^1$ dual basis functions $\boldsymbol{\mu}^{H_0^1}$ as

 \begin{remark} The 2D $H_0^1$ dual basis functions are defined using the \textit{dual nodal} functions $\widetilde{\boldsymbol{\psi}}^{(0)}$ as opposed to the primal nodal functions used for the 1D case.
-See \cite{HybridSEM} for details on the construction of the discrete Laplacian operator for the dual nodal degrees of freedom. \end{remark}
+See \ref{app:A} and \cite{HybridSEM} for details on the construction of the discrete Laplacian operator. \end{remark}

 Using these $H_0^1$ dual basis functions and the Greens' function in \eqref{eq:2dPoisson_Greens}, we can construct the Fine-Scale Greens' function in the exact same manner as for the 1D case.
 We choose to truncate the series in \eqref{eq:2dPoisson_Greens} to a finite value of 100 terms for practical implementation.
 The plot of the truncated Greens' function and the corresponding Fine-Scale Greens' function for the $H_0^1$ projection are visualised in \Cref{fig:2d_Greens} and \Cref{fig:2d_fine-Greens} respectively.